t-cav/GitHub-pages-deploy/README.md

 npm run deploy
 ```
 - Your website should now be live through GitHub Pages! (if not then see below)
-- If you want to update changes made, run `npm run deploy` after those changes are made and saved.
+- If you want to update changes to your website, make those changes and then run `npm run deploy`.

 ---